Late night activities during Ramadan

 While daytime during Ramadan may be the right time to nourish your spiritual self, Ramadan nights are the time when you can celebrate, feast, and have a wonderful time with friends and family.
 Here are a few things we think you’ll enjoy doing once the sun goes down:

 Across the UAE, shops, restaurants and entertainment centres change their hours so that even during the early hours of the morning you can dine at your leisure, in preparation for the next day’s fasting.
 Look out for special family offers, Ramadan Suhoor feasts and buffets or extra-special offers at entertainment complexes.
-At our own THEATRE by Rhodes, you can combine a gourmet buffet with a fabulous evening’s entertainment at one of the most luxurious movie theatres in the UAE.
+At our own THEATRE, you can combine a gourmet buffet with a fabulous evening’s entertainment at one of the most luxurious movie theatres in the UAE.
 What better way to end the evening than dinner and a movie?

 While some shops may be open during the day, during Ramadan majority of trading takes place at night.
 Malls, shops and boutiques extend their opening hours to meet the demands of the crowds who come looking for a bargain or a special treat.
 Our top tip: check out the wonderful Meena Bazaar in the centre of Old Dubai.
 This traditional bazaar is filled with stalls that are loaded with fabrics, jewellery and of course, some of the tastiest food on offer for a late-night snack.
 If you prefer something more modern, then all of the UAE’s malls stay open well into the early hours too.